Bharat9848/notes/SystemDesign/uber.md

 ## Concepts
 1. **Contraction hierarchies** is a speed-up method optimized to exploit the properties of graphs representing road networks.
 The speed-up is achieved by creating shortcuts in a preprocessing phase, which are then used during a shortest-path query to skip over unimportant vertices
+2. supply: can be of car/seat granality
+3. demand: can be of car/seat granuality

 ## requirement
  1. As a rider